cloud-gov/cg-design/researchplan.md

 ##### Questions (Scope to 15-20m)

-- Do you currently use a GUI to manage your applications?
-(Maybe insert into screener)
-	- If so, how often?
+- What problems are you trying to solve when you use a dashboard?
+	- (How do you use these tools)
+	- Follow with comp if possible.
+Would this solve your problem?
+	- Why?

+--

 - Why are you interested in using a service like Cloud.gov?
 - What are the most important factors in your decision on using a service like Cloud.gov?
 - What do you do in your day-to-day work on your applications?
 - How many apps would you typically have running in an instance?

+- Do you currently use a GUI to manage your applications?
+(Maybe insert into screener)
+	- If so, how often?

 - In what sort of situations would you use a dashboard?
 - What is your comfort level with the command line?